-NVC is based on a fundamental principle: Underlying all human actions are needs that people are seeking to meet, and understanding and acknowledging these needs can create a shared basis for connection, cooperation and harmony.
+Non-violent Communication (NVC) is based on a fundamental principle: Underlying all human actions are needs that people are seeking to meet, and understanding and acknowledging these needs can create a shared basis for connection, cooperation and harmony.

 When we are aware of our feelings and needs and include them in our conversations we can help ourselves and each other to meet those needs.
 This makes for more effective and more compassionate interactions between humans.

-Understanding each other at the level of our needs creates such connection because, at this deeper human level, the similarities between us outweigh the differences, giving rise to greater compassion.
+Understanding each other at the level of our needs creates connection because, at this deeper human level, the similarities between us outweigh the differences, giving rise to greater compassion.
 When we focus on needs, without interpreting or conveying criticism, blame, or demands, our deeper creativity flourishes, and solutions arise that were previously blocked from our awareness.
 At this depth, conflicts and misunderstandings can be resolved with greater ease.

 Nonviolent Communication focuses our attention on compassion as our motivation, rather than fear, guilt, blame, or shame.
 It emphasizes taking personal responsibility for our choices and improving the quality of our relationships as our goal.
 It is effective even when the other person or group is not familiar with this process.

-Nonviolent Communication is based on the premise that:
+Non-violent Communication is based on the premise that:

 -) We are all simply trying to get our needs met.